EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 # After starting a node, you will likely see many errors related to
 # p2p peers rejecting connections.
 This is normal, as many public
-# endpointts are limited in capacity.
+# endpoints are limited in capacity.
 Your node will still need to
 # have a few peers connected for stable operation.

 # ## start from genesis.
 Below is genesis file for Telos mainnet ##